-6.13.5 Firmware Upgrade
+6.12.5 Firmware Upgrade

-The software running in SatLink 3 can be upgraded.
-The latest version of SatLink 3 firmware is delivered as part of the LinkComm download package obtained from the Sutron web site.
-LinkComm may be downloaded from http://www.sutron.com/downloads.htm (search on "LinkComm").
+The software running in the station can be upgraded.
+The latest version of firmware is delivered as part of the LinkComm download package obtained from the Sutron web site.
+LinkComm may be downloaded from HTTPS://www.sutron.com/ProDuct/LINKCOMM/.

-Upgrades may be done over RS-232, USB, USB thumb drive or Wi-Fi.
+Upgrades may be done over RS-232, USB, USB thumb drive, or Wi-Fi.

 Upgrade files are packaged into the same download with the LinkComm program.
-Upgrade files will have names such as SL3EuropaActual_800r1695.sl3u
+Upgrade files will have names such as XL2EuropaActual_821r5000.xl2u

-To initiate an upgrade of your SatLink 3, select the Upgrade button on the Diagnostics tab.
+To initiate an upgrade of your station's firmware, select the Upgrade button on the Diagnostics tab.
 If LinkComm detects a newer version of firmware on your PC, LinkComm will suggest that an upgrade be made using it.
 If you select "No", then use the file-open dialog that follows to browse for, and select, the upgrade file to use.

-You can also upgrade the firmware via USB.
-See section 7.15.3 Update the Firmware via USB Thumb Drive.
+You can also upgrade the firmware via USB drive.
+See section 7.15.3 UPDATE THE FIRMWARE VIA USB THUMB DRIVE.

-6.13.6 Setting to Factory Defaults
+6.12.6 Setting to Factory Defaults

 Setting the station to factory defaults will permanently erase all setup and status.
 The setup will be set to defaults.
-To set SatLink 3 to factory defaults, press the Factory Defaults button on the Diagnostics tab and answer "Yes" to the prompt for confirmation.
+To set the station to factory defaults, press the Factory Defaults button on the Diagnostics tab and answer "Yes" to the prompt for confirmation.

-6.13.7 Rebooting SatLink 3
+6.12.7 Rebooting

-Clicking the Reboot button on the Diagnostics tab will have LinkComm issue the reboot command to SatLink 3.
-SatLink 3 will perform a software reset.
-LinkComm will then disconnect from SatLink 3.
+Clicking the Reboot button on the Diagnostics tab will have LinkComm issue the reboot command to the station.
+The station will perform a software reset.
+LinkComm will then disconnect from the station.

-If you are issuing the command remotely, please note that SatLink 3 will need a minute to get back on the internet before it is ready to talk again.
+If you are issuing the command remotely, please note that the station will need a minute to get back on the internet before it is ready to talk again.

-6.14 Password Menu
+6.13 Password Menu